guillaumecherel/i3-modal/README.md

 In this mode, you cannot interact with your applications.
 When the terminal is open, typing will trigger i3wm keybindings rather than input characters in the terminal.
 To interact with the applications, you need to switch to *insert* mode by typing `Space`.
 To switch back to *normal* mode, type `$mod+Space`.

+# Installation

+Copy `config_modal` to your i3wm configuration file.